 Maximum input level is defined as the maximum mean power received at the UE antenna port, at which the specified relative throughput shall meet or exceed the minimum requirements for the specified reference measurement channel.

 For V2X, the requirement are defined for 10MHz, 20MHz and 40MHz.
-The parameters of reference measurement channel shall be changed according to the physical layer design specific to NR V2X.
+The parameters of reference measurement channel shall be changed according to the physical layer design specific to NR V2X for NR V2X operating bands in Table 8.1-1.

 Table 9.1.2-1: Maximum input level for V2X